Mocha pot preparation

 > 90°C

 1. First, bring water to a boil.
-Meanwhile, grind the coffee freshly.
-The grind should be finer than for filter coffee, but not as fine as for espresso.
+While it's boiling, grind the coffee fresh.
+The grind size should be finer than for filter coffee but not as fine as for espresso.
 The amount varies depending on the size of the moka pot.

 Grinding coffee with Wilfa Svart

-2. Then fill the lower container of the moka pot with hot water up to just below the valve.
+2. Then, fill the bottom chamber of the moka pot with hot water, just below the valve.

-Tip: If you add cold water, the brewing process will take longer.
-This will cause the moka pot to overheat and burn the dry coffee grounds in the sieve.
-The coffee will then taste bitter and have a metallic aftertaste.
+Tip: If you were to fill it with cold water, the brewing process would take longer.
+This would cause the moka pot to overheat significantly and burn the dry coffee grounds in the basket.
+The coffee would then taste bitter and have a metallic aftertaste.

-3. Then insert the coffee sieve, fill it with ground coffee and smooth the coffee bed with your finger.
+3. Next, insert the coffee filter basket, fill it with ground coffee, and level the coffee bed with your finger.

-Tip: Optionally, you can use an Aeropress filter in your moka pot.
-This will filter out fine coffee particles that pass through the coarse metal sieve.
+Tip: Optionally, you can insert an Aeropress filter into the moka pot.
+This filters out fine particles from the coffee that would otherwise pass through the coarse metal sieve.

-4. Now place the pot on the stovetop and set the heat to medium (gas stove) to high (electric stove).
-If you're using an induction cooktop, at least the base of the moka pot must be made of ferromagnetic steel.
+4. Now place the pot on the stove and select medium (gas stove) to high (electric stove) heat.
+If you are using an induction cooktop, at least the bottom of the moka pot must be made of ferromagnetic steel.

-5. Since you've added hot water, the brewing process on the stovetop is relatively quick.
-Notice when the coffee starts flowing upwards through the spout.
-The color will start out dark brown and gradually become lighter.
+5. Since you filled it with hot water, the brewing process on the stove will be relatively quick.
+Pay attention to when the coffee starts flowing upwards through the spout.
+The color will initially be dark brown and gradually lighten.

-6. If the coffee turns white, it means that the water flowing upwards is low.
-Remove the moka pot from the stove before you hear a hissing sound and no more coffee flows through the spout.
+6. The coffee turning pale is a sign that little water is flowing up.
+Remove the moka pot from the stove before a sizzling sound is audible and no more coffee is flowing from the spout.

 7. It's best to serve the coffee immediately.
-Otherwise, place the moka pot on a damp cloth to pause the brewing process.
+Otherwise, place the moka pot on a damp cloth to interrupt the brewing process.

 Süssmund Coffee Shop Vienna